based2/KB/network/ip_filter.md

 block from any to 194.156.102.105
 # https://www.abuseipdb.com/check/
 block from any to 194.163.150.207
-# DFA https://red.flag.domains/posts/2024-02-18/ registrar: SAS Ligne Web Services - LWS
+# DFA https://red.flag.domains/posts/ 2024-03-15 registrar: SAS Ligne Web Services - LWS amendesreglement[.fr] 2024-02-18/ registrar: SAS Ligne Web Services - LWS
 block from any to 194.163.165.82
 # Germany https://red.flag.domains/posts/2024-01-26/
 block from any to 194.164.48.155